FR

 Frequently Asked Questions (FAQs)

-If you don’t complete the Recycling Cart Request Form for a smaller 240-litre recycling cart, then the standard issued 360litre cart will be delivered to your residence starting in March 2026.
+If you did not complete the Recycling Cart Request Form to pre-order smaller 240-litre recycling cart, then the standard 360litre cart will be delivered to your residence starting in March 2026.

 Blue box materials, particularly cardboard, must be broken down and flattened to support using the space efficiently.
-We recommend using your 360-litre recycling cart for at least three weekly collection pickups to understand your recycling needs before requesting an additional cart.
+A Recycling Container Request Form is available on our website for residents whose recycling needs consistently exceed the capacity of the recycling containers provided and who require an additional container.

-Please note, this only applies to households with a standard 360-litre recycling cart.
-A second cart will not be provided for households who pre-ordered the smaller 240-litre size recycling cart.
+Please note, a second cart will not be provided for households who pre-ordered the smaller 240-litre size recycling cart by the January 15, 2026 deadline.

 Residents are asked to use their current blue boxes until March 31, 2026.
 Starting April 1, 2026, residents will be required to use their new recycling cart.
 Residents can choose to re-purpose their old boxes, such as using them as storage containers.